 |1999||Susan M. Katz||2000||Michael A. Bridgwood|

 |1997||Hans van der Meij||1998||(tie) Robert Krull/ Leo Lentz and Menno de Jong|

 |1981||Janan Al-Awar, Alphonse Chapanis, and W. Randolph Ford|

-The Ronald S. Blicq Award for Distinction in Technical Communication Education was proposed by the AdCom and approved by IEEE Awards and Recognition Committee in 2000.
+The Ronald S. Blicq Award for Distinction in Technical Communication Education was proposed by the then AdCom (now BoG) and approved by IEEE Awards and Recognition Committee in 2000.
 The Blicq Award recognizes innovative educators who have influenced the ways that technical communication is taught–in pre-college settings, in undergraduate and graduate university degree programs, and in professional life through workshops and seminars.

 In naming the new award for Ron Blicq, PCS acknowledges his extraordinary impact on technical communication education at all levels.
 In courses offered through IEEE and PCS as well as university programs and independent workshops, he has helped engineers to improve their communication skills.
 Through his textbooks, videos, and workshops, he has also taught several generations of technical communication faculty to design practical and motivating communication courses for technical students.
 Ron Blicq has been a member of IEEE and PCS since 1958 (they were then the Institute for Radio Engineers and the Professional Group on Engineering Writing and Speech), and he has been developing and teaching courses for the IEEE and PCS since 1974.